smartdevicelink/sdl_evolution/proposals/NNNN-GetInputScreen.md

 ## Introduction

 This proposal adds an Input screen for apps.
-This enables a way for the user to sign in, put in their credit card info, put in their address and more.
-This is particularly focused at embedded/cloud apps becuase the app lives in the car and the user will still need a way to enter info without having the ability to do so on their phone.
+This enables a way for the user to sign in, put in their credit card information, put in their address and more.
+This is particularly focused on embedded/cloud apps because the app lives in the car and the user will still need a way to enter information without having the ability to do so on their phone.

 ## Motivation

 With current SDL, apps live on the phone and connect to the car.
-So, the user can enter info for things like their login, address and credit card info via their phone and then connect the app to their car.
+So, the user can enter information for things like their login, address and credit card information via their phone and then connect the app to their car.
 With embedded/cloud apps, the app no longer lives in the phone - it lives in the car.
 Users will need a way to do all of this functionality still.

 Here's an example from an overall plan